ricardozacarias/nyc-crime-ML/README.md

-The ARIMA analysis yielded a mean absolute error of 224.7.
+The ARIMA analysis yielded a mean absolute error of 224.7 for predictions in the order of ~8k.
 While it looks promising, this is not how police departments work in any city.
 There is not one single station that is responsible for all of this crime.
 In fact, NYC is divided into 77 police departments (called *precincts*), so I repeated this analysis for each individual precinct.

 <p align="center">
   <img src="figures/arimap2.png" width="500"/>
 </p>

 This map summarizes the forecast by averaging the number of crimes in each precinct for 2017 and 2018.
 The raw monthly forecast for this period in each precinct can be found in this [file](https://github.com/ricardozacarias/nyc-crime-ML/blob/master/processed_csv/arima_results.csv).